 What are the core actions of effective corporate water stewards?

-- Drive efficiency and reduce pollution throughout operations.
+- Drive water use efficiency and reduce pollution throughout operations

-- Advance collective action and sustainable water management in river basins.
+- Advance collective action and sustainable water management in river basins in which they operate

 Simply put, water stewardship is good for the planet, good for people, and good for business.